 Load from Disk

-The following screen is used to load a part from a diskette or the hard drive.
+The following screen is used to load a part from a diskette, USB memory stick or the hard drive.
 Once all the parameters below are set, press ENTER on the keyboard to load the part.

 Load from